 November 20, 2018

-Thanksgiving is known for many things, but a gluttonous meal filled with turkey, mashed potatoes and all sorts of sweets easily tops the list.
+Thanksgiving is known for many things, but for most a gluttonous meal filled with turkey, mashed potatoes and all sorts of sweets easily tops the list.

-But what does eating a huge meal actually do to your body, aside from making you bloated for a few hours?
+But what does eating a huge meal actually do to your body, aside from making you feel bloated for a few hours?
 Can you gain tons of weight from one meal?
-Do you have to start your healthy eating goals back at zero after one big meal?
+Do you have to start over on your healthy eating goals after one big meal?

-TIME talked to the experts on exactly this issue, and first things first: if you only overeat once a year, don’t worry about it.
+Most experts agree that if you only overeat once a year, don’t worry about it.

-As for the short-term effects a huge meal has on your body, here's what to expect:
+As for the short-term effects on your body, here's what to expect:

-The first big thing is your stomach expanding to accommodate all the food you just put in it, and that’s why you begin to feel bloated and generally uncomfortable.
+The first big thing is your stomach expanding to make room for all the food you just put in it, and that’s why you begin to feel bloated and generally uncomfortable, one expert told TIME:

 All of those issues typically subside in a few hours for folks without any major health.
-However, people with chronic health conditions, such as diabetes or hypertension should more carefully monitor their intake.
+But people with chronic health conditions, such as diabetes or hypertension, should more carefully monitor their intake.